Individual Tree Braids

 Individual tree braids tutorial

-Individual Tree braids are the mixture of braids and extension hair that is left loose outside of the braid, which resembles having a weave.
+Individual Tree braids are the mixture of braids and extension hair left loose outside of the braid, which resembles having a weave.
 For this article, we are focusing on the individual method for creating Tree braids.

 With this method, there is free-falling extension hair taken out within each individual braid, which creates the Individual Tree braid effect.